-I know there are some reservations that the Church has about unmarried people in ministry.
+I know some reservations that the Church has about unmarried people in ministry.

 Some Churches are unwilling to submit to the leadership of an unmarried pastor.
-They have concerns about whether the pastor can effectively minister to married couples and address child-rearing issues effectively.
-In addition, they may wonder if a search for a prospective spouse in the future might impact their current day pastoral duties.
+They are concerned about whether the pastor can effectively minister to married couples and address child-rearing issues.
+In addition, they may wonder if a search for a prospective spouse in the future might impact their current-day pastoral duties.

-Some Churches will relegate the unmarried singles to serving in children and youth ministries.
-Although this might be an excellent place to start their journey in ministry, it might not be the ministry that God has called them to accomplish.
+Some Churches will relegate unmarried singles to serving in children and youth ministries.
+Although this might be an excellent place to start their journey in church, it might not be the ministry that God has called them to accomplish.

-But the Bible provides several examples of single people doing the work of ministry.
+But the Bible provides several examples of single people doing ministry work.

 The Apostle Paul was single.
 In 1 Corinthians 7:8, Paul says, “To the unmarried and the widows I say that it is good for them to remain single, as I am.”